Pan Club Copenhagen

 Pan Club Copenhagen (often just referred to as Pan) was a gay club in central Copenhagen, Denmark which closed in 1994 after having been in operation on various locations in Copenhagen since 1970.
 However already in 1996 private owners opened a club at the former location with the same name and concept, successfully reviving the club until 2007.

-Pan was one of Europe's biggest gay clubs and the biggest in Copenhagen.
+Pan was one of Europe's largest gay clubs and the biggest in Copenhagen.
 It attracted a large number of people, particularly in the weekends with Saturday being the biggest night.
 While people of almost all age groups came to the club, it was most popular with younger gay men and lesbians.
 It also attracted a heterosexual crowd, and in periods it was one of the more fashionable places to go in Copenhagen with many celebrities visiting the club.

-The club was originally run and owned by "LBL" (now, LGBT Denmark), the Danish national organization for gays, lesbians and bisexuals.
+The club was originally run and owned by LBL (now, LGBT Denmark), the Danish national organization for gays, lesbians and bisexuals.
 The place has since become a commercial venue and has changed owners several times.
 Most recently, it was taken over by three men, Munir, Rico and Sadi in 2005 until it closed in 2007.